r00tmebaby/r00tmebaby/README.md

 <hr>

 - 🔭 I’m currently working on A Business Documentation and Client Management System
-- 👯 I’m looking to collaborate on any web
+- 👯 I’m looking to collaborate on any project
 - 📫 You can reach me via skype: h0ctpagamyc

 <hr>